PaulPetuschenko/DudenWebScrapper/README.md

 Duden web scrapper app created using BS4 and route with python V3.7

-<ul>Currently following data can be parsed:
+Currently following data can be parsed:
   <li>Word and word prefix
   <li>Wordart
   <li>Meaning